 Who Can Participate

-Employers: All non-profit and government offices who wish to recruit students or alumni for legal or law-related positions are welcomed to participate for free.
+Employers: All non-profit and government employers who wish to recruit students or alumni for legal or law-related positions are welcome to participate for free.

-Students: All law students and graduates are welcomed to participate in table talk, but only students and graduates of the NW Consortium Schools may participate in scheduled interviews.
+Students: All law students and graduates are invited to participate in table talk, but only students and graduates of the NW Consortium Schools may participate in scheduled interviews.

 About Table Talk

-In the morning during the Table Talk portion of the fairs, employers are available to talk to students who approach their tables.
-This is a great opportunity for students to find out more about what different organizations do, to find out about a particular area of the law, to get a feel for different office cultures, and perhaps to impress someone enough to get hired.
-There are always employers who participate in the table talk but not in the pre-scheduled interviews.
-Table talk is not a formal interview, but it is a time for employers to meet and connect based on shared interests.
+From 10:30 am until Noon, employers are available to talk with students who visit their table.
+This is a great opportunity for students to learn more about what different organizations do, to find out about a particular area of the law, to get a feel for different office cultures, and perhaps to impress someone enough to get hired.
+There are always a few employers who participate in Table Talk but not in the pre-scheduled interviews.
+Table Talk conversations are not formal, scheduled interviews, but they do provide an opportunity for employers to meet and connect with students and alumni based on shared interests.

 About Pre-scheduled Interviews

-During the afternoon at both fairs, some employers interview for open attorney or summer intern/clerk positions at the career fairs.
-Students interested in these interviews must apply by the deadline for requesting interviews using the interview process.
+During the afternoon at both fairs, some employers interview for open attorney or summer intern/clerk positions.
+Students interested in participated in the pre-scheduled interviews must apply by the deadline stated on the Student Timeline (above) using the interview process.

 Interviews are 20 minutes long and take place in a large open room with 20+ other interviews occurring at the same time.
 It can feel a little like the speed-dating equivalent of an interview, but it is a serious job interview.
-Many employers base their hiring decisions solely on the career fair interview and materials submitted to request the interview.
+Many employers base their hiring decisions solely on submitted application materials and the career fair interview.
 Employers may use up to eleven interview slots with a break at the mid-way point.